sa-tre/satre-specification/docs/source/roles.md

 (admin_roles)=

-## TRE Administration Roles
+## TRE Infrastructure Management Roles

-The IT and related professionals who will be responsible for deploying and managing instances of a TRE conforming to the SATRE specification.
+The IT professionals and software engineers who will be responsible for developing, deploying and managing instances of a TRE conforming to the SATRE specification.

 ```{list-table}
 :header-rows: 1